malyabee/BlueTea/README.md

 ---

-### Project Requirements for a Python-Based Cross-Platform Sleep-Prevention Program

-**Project Name:** Python Sleep-Prevention Program (Caffeine Clone)
+**Project Name:**  BlueTea --  A Python-Based Cross-Platform Sleep-Prevention Program

 **Objective:**
 To develop a lightweight, cross-platform application using Python that prevents the system from going to sleep or activating the screensaver, providing users with a reliable tool to keep their computers awake during long-running tasks, presentations, or other uninterrupted activities.